SharkFinFace/SharkFinFace/README.md

 -->
 <h3 align="center">i think</h3>

-- I’m currently working on: **to many projects to count and none of them completed**
+- I’m currently working on **to many random projects to count, none of them completed and very few continued to this day**

 - I’m currently learning **stuff like games i guess**

-- I’m looking to collaborate on: **stuff like games i guess**
+- I’m looking to collaborate on **stuff like games i guess**

 - I’m looking for help with **stuff like games i guess**